Kiid-A/GoodAssJob/README.md

 # GoodAssJob
-BUPT 2024 Course Design of Data Structure and Algorithm
+BUPT 2024 Spring Course Design of Data Structure and Algorithm